 Myrtle rust spores are microscopic and can easily spread across large distances by wind, or via insects, birds, people, or machinery.

-Myrtle rust could affect iconic New Zealand plants including pōhutukawa, mānuka, rātā, kānuka, swamp maire and ramarama, as well as commercially-grown species such as eucalyptus, feijoa and guava.
+Myrtle rust could affect iconic New Zealand plants including pōhutukawa, mānuka, rātā, kānuka, swamp maire and ramarama, as well as commercially-grown species such as eucalyptus.

 Severe infestations can kill affected plants and have long-term impacts on the regeneration of young plants and seedlings.

-It is not known how this disease will affect New Zealand species.
+It is not yet known how this disease will affect New Zealand species, but myrtle rust will likely continue to affect a wide range of susceptible myrtle plants under New Zealand conditions.
 Overseas its impacts have varied widely from country to country and plant species to species.

 What you can do